eireneof/eireneof/README.md

 - ✍ I'm a computer science student at Ufal (Universidade Federal de Alagoas)
 - :rocket: I'm a dev trainee at [FCamara](https://www.fcamara.com.br/)  |  #SangueLaranja 🧡
-- :computer: I’m currently learning OWASP (Open Web Application Security Project)
+- :computer: I’m currently learning Magento
 - :dancer: Also member of [Katie](https://sites.google.com/ic.ufal.br/katie/in%C3%ADcio?authuser=0): an extension project to suport girls in computing
 - 👯 Who run the code?! **GIRLS!**
 - :sparkles: I really think we all can make a huge difference in people's lives.<br>And I particularly **love** to use technology for this.